 It allows you to create a profile with all your credits concisely with added features such as views, private messaging as a bonus; you can also let your agent control your profile.
-It does come at the cost of £20.40 a month, but if you’re getting genuine engagement and paid roles from the website, you should soon recoup this cost.
+It does come at the cost of a monthly fee, but if you’re getting genuine engagement and paid roles from the website, you should soon recoup this cost.
 There are also many resources available to paying members to help them progress in their careers included in your membership fee.

 Shooting People is a fantastic website designed for filmmakers.
 It is generally geared towards searching for the crew but is more and more encouraging actors to sign up.
 At just $20 a year, it’s an absolute bargain too.